kitattyor/OpenVINO_tutorial_cpp/README.md

 * [Boost](https://www.boost.org/)

-jsonCPP and Boost are not essential for understanding the general idea of the code. jsonCPP is used because the class names corresponding to the classIDs were in a json file.
+jsonCPP and Boost are not essential for understanding the general idea of the code. jsonCPP is used because the class labels corresponding to the classIDs were in a json file.
 Boost is used for cross-platform filesystem handling and command line options implementation.
 I used the OpenCV version that comes packed with the OpenVINO installer.